sACHIN34212/sACHIN34212/README.md

 ### Hi there  I'm Sachin 👋

-I, personally, believe “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” 🤷

 🔭 Proficient in Data Structures and Algorithms, with intuitive problem-solving skills.
 Ability to translate business requirements into technical solutions.
 Looking forward to being a part of a product-based company and utilize my skill set to create fantastic products as a Back-end Developer.

 💻 Tech Stack, I've worked with 🧰